kayshavsp/linked-blog/publish/Requirements/Task Backlog.md

 Things to do:
-- [x] Create new demand and load profile tickets for new month
+- [x] Create new demand and load profile tickets for new month ✅ 2025-06-05
-- [ ] Refractor watt report
+- [x] Refractor watt report ✅ 2025-06-05
 - [ ] Sunday: Setup the new materialzed view
 - [ ] Current Voltage Check
 - [ ] The node connection database for reactflow